- Download our Moving to Mexico Guide (PDF)

 + PRO: Warm and welcoming people

-There’s no need to worry about making local friends in Mexico – the people are generally as warm as the climate and foreigners are usually treated well.
-Most Mexicans are happy to help, including in bureaucratic settings if expats are polite and courteous in turn.
+There’s no need to worry about making local friends in Mexico – the people are generally as warm as the climate, and foreigners are usually treated well.
+Most Mexicans are happy to help, including in bureaucratic settings, if expats are polite in turn.

 + PRO: Rich in cultural celebrations and cuisine

 Traditional Mexican culture is very much alive and well today, from the striking architecture of countless cathedrals to cultural celebrations, such as the colourful and interesting Día de los Muertos traditions with vibrant outfits and the iconic calavera (skulls).
-Expats can enjoy street food not only during these celebrations, but also on a regular basis, relishing genuine Mexican flavours and indulging in traditional cocktails made with authentic tequila.
+Expats can enjoy street food not only during these celebrations, but also regularly, relishing genuine Mexican flavours and indulging in traditional cocktails made with authentic tequila.

 + PRO: Fascinating history

-One of the main reasons that tourists come to Mexico, apart from the weather and beautiful natural landscapes, is its rich history.
-Visitors and expats can explore Aztec and Mayan ruins and learn remarkable – and sometime shocking – stories of indigenous groups and Spanish colonisation.
+One of the main reasons tourists come to Mexico, apart from the weather and beautiful natural landscapes, is its rich history.
+Visitors and expats can explore Aztec and Mayan ruins and learn remarkable – and sometimes shocking – stories of indigenous groups and the Spanish colonisation.

 - CON: Language barriers complicate many aspects of life